Comment on `Radiation from multi-GeV electrons and positrons in periodically bent silicon crystal'

 It has to be stressed that the trajectories shown in figure \ref{small_amplitude} were obtained with the same algorithm that was used in \cite{Kostyuk2012,Kostyuk2013d}.
 If any \textit{``theoretical methods more advanced and accurate that those in the studies''} \cite{Kostyuk2012} were employed in \cite{Bezchastnov2014}, they were redundant.
 Application of a different model of the projectile scattering was not essential either.
 One sees in figure 1 of \cite{Bezchastnov2014} that the undulator oscillations are well seen on the trajectory fragments having nearly vanishing amplitude of channelling oscillation, exactly as in figure \ref{small_amplitude} of the present paper.
 In contrast, the effect of the crystal bending is barely seen if the channelling oscillation amplitude becomes comparable with or larger than the amplitude of the crystal bending, exactly as it was in \cite{Kostyuk2012,Kostyuk2013d}.

-Did the authors of \cite{Bezchastnov2014} have reasons to expect that employing the direct potential scattering model instead of the snapshot model would increase the visibility of the undulator oscillations in the simulated trajectories?
+\ifextended Did the authors of \cite{Bezchastnov2014} have reasons to expect that employing the direct potential scattering model instead of the snapshot model would increase the visibility of the undulator oscillations in the simulated trajectories?
 In fact, they did not.
-In the article \cite{Sushko2013a}, that preceded \cite{Bezchastnov2014} and was cited there, its authors claimed \begin{quote} \textit{``a ``snapshot'' approximation overestimates the mean scattering angle in a single projectile–atom collision''.} \end{quote} If this statement were true, the interaction of the projectile with the average potential would be weaker than with a snapshot atom and so would be the effect of the crystal bending in the simulated trajectories.
+In the article \cite{Sushko2013a}, that preceded \cite{Bezchastnov2014} and was cited there, its authors claimed \begin{quote} \textit{``a ``snapshot'' approximation overestimates the mean scattering angle in a single projectile---atom collision''.} \end{quote} If this statement were true, the interaction of the projectile with the average potential would be weaker than with a snapshot atom and so would be the effect of the crystal bending in the simulated trajectories.
 Therefore, one would have to expect that using the potential scattering model instead of the snapshot model would make an observation of undulator oscillations in plots of simulated trajectories even less likely.

 In reality, however, the above statement of \cite{Sushko2013a} is wrong.
-The point-like electrons in the snapshot model are distributed around the nucleus with the probability density

-where $\vec{r}$ is the radius-vector with the origin in the nucleus, $\varphi(\vec{r})$ is the average atomic potential, e.g. Moli{\`e}re's potential, $e$ is the absolute value of the elementary charge and $Z$ is the atomic number of the atom.
-Due to linearity of Poisson's equation, the potential of the nucleus and the point-like electrons averaged over a large number of snapshots reproduces the original potential $\varphi(\vec{r})$.
-This fact was checked numerically by the authors of \cite{Sushko2013a} (Section S1 of Supporting Material).
 For the above reason, the average scattering angle in the snapshot model \textit{equals} to the scattering angle in the potential $\varphi(\vec{r})$ for the same impact parameter.

 The same is true for any other quantity that depends linearly on the potential or its derivatives.
 The amplitude of the undulator oscillations is linearly proportional to amplitude of the variation of the potential gradient along the trajectory.
 Therefore, this amplitude is the same in the snapshot model as in the direct potential scattering model.
-Hence, there was no reason to expect that the direct potential scattering model is suited better than the snapshot model for the observation of the undulator oscillations in a plot of simulated trajectories.
+Hence, there was no reason to expect that the direct potential scattering model is suited better than the snapshot model for the observation of the undulator oscillations in a plot of simulated trajectories. \fi